openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Calculates and returns the dot product of this vector with 'vec'.

 Dot product (less commonly known as Euclidean inner product) expresses the angular relationship between two vectors.
 In other words it is a measure of how parallel two vectors are.
 If they are completely perpendicular the dot product is 0; if they are completely parallel their dot product is either 1 if they are pointing in the same direction, or -1 if they are pointing in opposite directions.

-***return:***
+Parameters:
-	The dot product of this vector with 'vec'.
+vec The vector used in the dot product calculation with this vector.

-Dot Product.
+Returns: The dot product of this vector with 'vec'.